heidekrueger/bnelearn/docs/index.rst

 Home
 ====

-Welcome to `bnelearn`'s documentation! bnelearn is a framework for equilibrium learning in sealed-bid auctions.
+Welcome to `bnelearn`'s documentation! bnelearn is a framework for equilibrium learning in sealed-bid auctions and other markets that can be modeled as Bayesian Games.

+* The public version of the `bnelearn` repository is hosted at `https://github.com/heidekrueger/bnelearn`.
+* Development is ongoing via a private GitLab repository on our university server.
+If you have questions, find an error, or want to contribute, please get in touch via the Issues on the GitHub repository above, or email one of the maintainers.

 * You can find the installation instructions at :doc:`/usage/installation`.
 * A quickstart guide is provided at :doc:`/usage/quickstart`.